SimeonGriggs/lightwork/README.md

-# An unabashedly opinionated website framework
+# Lightwork is an unabashedly opinionated stack for building content-editable websites